-Romania: Competition Council Discussing New Energy Law29.
-July 2016. / SEE Energy News
+Romania: Competition Council Discussing New Energy Law, SEE Energy News

 The Competition Council, at the request of the President’s administration, has been analyzing the Draft Law on Amendments to the Law on Electricity and Gas, adopted by the Assembly and submitted for consent to the Romanian President.